Top 8 Cvent Alternatives & Competitors

 Key Features

-Real-time dashboards show registration performance, attendance rates, and event outcomes.
-Advanced analytics and reporting controls are available on higher-tier plans, with data visualizations to assess progress against event goals.
+• Event Analytics: Real-time dashboards covering registration performance, attendance rates, and event outcomes.
+Advanced reporting is available but only on higher-tier plans.

 • “Splash is incredibly easy to use, with a clean interface that makes event creation and customization straightforward.”
 Mayur Z. Web Developer.